Advice for inpatient mental health workers

 School and community activities

 Protective factors for children in this area include the child participating in a range of activities outside of the home, pursuing their own interests and having close friends.

 - Find out if the child has opportunities to play and mix with others.
 Are there any barriers to attendance at playgroup, pre-school, school, after school activities, etc?
 How can you help to address any barriers?

 - Ask the child how they are going at school.
 Things to look out for include attendance, friendships, difficulties with schoolwork and behavioural concerns.
 Ask the child if there is anyone at their school they feel comfortable talking to if they have concerns, such as a favourite teacher, school counsellor, or principal.
 You may be able to support the young person to negotiate school support.

 - Ask about friendships and hobbies.
 What types of activities are children involved with outside of school that are important to them?
 Consider how these activities can be supported if parents are unwell.

-- If children don't have any community activities or opportunities outside of school or home because of their responsibilities at home, consider referring them to a young carer support service (e.g. call the Commonwealth Carer Resource Centre, ph.
-1800 242 636).
+- If children don’t have any community activities or opportunities outside of school or home because of their responsibilities at home, consider referring them to a young carer support service (e.g. the Young Carers Network).

 - Some states run camps and other programs for children and young people who have parents with a mental illness.
 Check the help services and helplines section of our website for local details.